Health and wellbeing

 ReFresh is a young people’s drug and alcohol service providing confidential support for young people up to the age of 18 who live, study or work in Hull.

 ReNew offer drug and alcohol support services for young people 18 years and over.
-ReNew have an 18 to 25 year old transition worker, they will work with transfers from ReFresh as well as young people aged 18 to 25 who have been referred to ReNew.
+ReNew have an 18 to 25 year old transition worker Callie Kings.
+Callie will work with transfers from ReFresh as well as young people aged 18 to 25 who have been referred to ReNew.

 Sexual Health